-Often times we seem to neglect the fact that our bones need care.
-And there is no better way to care for our bones than supporting them with the right diets.
-Bone related health issues most of the time result from calcium deficient foods.
+Often times, we seem to neglect the fact that our bones need care.
+There is no better way to care for our bones than supporting them with the right diets.
+Bone-related health issues most of the time result from calcium deficient foods.

 To beat the dangers of these calcium deficient foods, there should be a major turn around in food choices.
 A well-balanced diet with more of (low fat) dairy foods, fish, fruits and dark green vegetables will do the trick.
 Multivitamin supplements are advised where fresh foods are not accessible.

-Note: The more fat, the less calcium the food contains.
+Note: The more fat you have in a food, the less calcium the food contains.

 Here are the top 10 calcium deficient foods that are bad for your bones:

 When in excess, salt has an excellent chance of interfering with the absorption of calcium in the body.
 Health experts advise that cooked salt is better than the uncooked ones.
 So you might want to rethink the use of the raw table salt.
 To help tone down the sodium content in the body, potassium food sources such as bananas, tomatoes and orange juice can help.

 Caffeine is one of the calcium deficient foods to be avoided.
 Instead, it can be substituted with decaffeinated or caffeine-free teas like Peppermint tea, ginger tea, Chamomile Tea.

 3. Processed Meat